DMFormer: Closing the Gap Between CNN and Vision Transformers: Approaches

-The input $I$ is first processed by the convolution stem module, which consists of a $7\times7$ convolution layer with a stride of 2, a $3\times 3 $ convolution layer with a stride of 1, and a non-overlapping $2\times 2$ convolution layer with a stride of 2.
-In this way, the input features are generated with a spatial size of $\frac{H}{4}\times \frac{W}{4}$.
+The input image $I$ is first processed by the convolution stem module, which consists of a $7\times7$ convolution layer with a stride of 2, a $3\times 3 $ convolution layer with a stride of 1, and a non-overlapping $2\times 2$ convolution layer with a stride of 2.
+Then the spatial size of output features after the convolution stem module is $\frac{H}{4}\times \frac{W}{4}$.